ValeriiaLadyhina/BI_Project_analysis_of_effect_of-novobiocin_on_Salmonella/README.md

 ## Background
 #### DNA superspiralization is an important mechanism of gene regulation in bacteria and superspiralization alteration, for instance, in response to antibiotics can change gene expression levels.
 Antibiotics of aminocoumarin class, like novobiocin, are able to change both superspiralization of genomic DNA and expression of genes responding to superspiralization levels.
 The object of the study is _Salmonella enterica_, bacterium largely resistant to novobiocin and DNA superspiralization alterations in general.
 Here we aim to analyze gene expression changes in _Salmonella_ cultures grown on media with varying concentrations of antibiotics and to identify clusters of coexpressing genes.

 ## Aim
 #### _To investigate effects of novobiocin on gene expression in **_Salmonella enterica_ subsp. _enterica_ serovar Typhimurium str.
 14028S**._

 ## Project Objectives
 #### 1. align reads to reference genome;
 #### 2. obtain transcript count matrix;
-#### 3. [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) analysis of calculated expression matrix;
+#### 3. [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) analysis of the count matrix;
-#### 4. weighted gene co-ecspression network analysis using the [WGCNA](https://horvath.genetics.ucla.edu/html/CoexpressionNetwork/Rpackages/WGCNA/);
+#### 4. weighted gene co-expression network analysis using the [WGCNA](https://horvath.genetics.ucla.edu/html/CoexpressionNetwork/Rpackages/WGCNA/);
-#### 5. [Wopper](https://wopper.ba.itb.cnr.it) based visualisation of moduls of interest based on results of WGCNA analysis;
+#### 5. [Wopper](https://wopper.ba.itb.cnr.it) based visualization of modules of interest based on results of WGCNA analysis;
 #### 6. develop a reproducible workflow for transcriptomic data analysis based on [Snakemake pipeline](https://snakemake.readthedocs.io/en/stable/).

 ## Data Description
-#### Data is publicly available and can be found in paper of [Natalia Gogoleva _et. al_, 2020](https://www.sciencedirect.com/science/article/pii/S2352340920301918?via%3Dihub).
+#### Data is publicly available and can be found in the paper of [Natalia Gogoleva _et. al_, 2020](https://www.sciencedirect.com/science/article/pii/S2352340920301918?via%3Dihub).
-#### The provided dataset consists from RNA-seq reads obtained from samples of _S. enterica_ cultures treated with novobiocin at concentrations of 100 and 500 μg per mL, and untreated cultures.
+#### The provided dataset consists of RNA-seq reads obtained from samples of _S. enterica_ cultures treated with novobiocin at concentrations of 100 and 500 μg per mL, and untreated cultures.
 These reads were already filtered using [BBDuk (v.
 37.23)](http://jgi.doe.gov/data-and-tools/bb-tools/).
 In our project we performed analysis only on reads from untreated culture and with addition of 500 μg per mL of novobiocin at three different timepoints: 10, 20 and 60 min.

-## Snakemake Pipeline Description
+## Snakemake Pipeline Desciption
-#### Snakemake pipeline consist of 15 number of rules:
+#### Snakemake pipeline consists of 15 rules:
 * [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) analysis of samples (SnakeMake Wrapper *v 1.5.0/bio/fastqc*)
 * [Hisat2](http://daehwankimlab.github.io/hisat2/) Index (*v 2.2.0*)
 * [Hisat2](http://daehwankimlab.github.io/hisat2/) Align (Snakemake wrapper *v 1.5.0/bio/hisat2/align*)